AusClimateService/hazards-coastal/README.md

   - Identify years in projection timeseries (for different SLR scenarios) where SLR equals the increment of interest
   - Use the flood days estimate for all scenarios to estimate an average 10th, 50th and 90th percentile estimate from.
 - Flood extent:
 * MF: All approaches use the formula of Hunter (2012) [https://doi.org/10.1007/s10584-011-0332-1] MF = exp(SLR/lambda), where lambda is the Gumbel scale parameter.
 This assumes no change in future tides and storm surges.
-Three different estimates of MF are obtaining by fitting the Gumbel distribution to annual maxima of three different datasets:
+Three different estimates of MF are obtained by fitting the Gumbel distribution to annual maxima of three different datasets:
   - quality controlled but unhomogenised tide gauge data from GESLA3 (Haigh et al. 2022) [https://doi.org/10.1002/gdj3.174].
 These are files of MFSLR_GESLA3_MMALL_SLR<>.csv
   - storm-tide reanalysis of Colberg et al. (2019) [https://doi.org/10.5194/nhess-19-1067-2019]  (see column 'SWL_MFSLR_<>' in files of format MFSLR_ACSSH_MMALL_SLR<>.csv)
   - storm-tide reanalysis of Colberg et al. (2019) with addition of empirical estimate for shoreline wave setup from O'Grady et al. (2019) [https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2018JC014871] (see column 'MTWL_MFSLR_<>' in files of format MFSLR_ACSSH_MMALL_SLR<>.csv)